denis-stepanov/advent/README.md

 Once the ads are over, AdVent turns the sound back on (not part of this demo).

 AdVent functions by comparing live sound with a database of known ad jingles using open source sound recognition software [Dejavu](https://github.com/denis-stepanov/dejavu).
+Video input is not used.
 A database of jingles is available as a separate repository [AdVent Database](https://github.com/denis-stepanov/advent-db) and is open for contributions.

-## Supported Hardware
+## Supported Environment
 There are many different ways of watching TV these days.
 Currently supported audio inputs:

-* video streaming in browser
+* video streaming in browser (via [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) monitor)
-* (planned) optical audio out from a TV
+* [S/PDIF](https://en.wikipedia.org/wiki/S/PDIF) digital audio out from a TV-set: optical [TOSLINK](https://en.wikipedia.org/wiki/TOSLINK) or electrical [RCA](https://en.wikipedia.org/wiki/RCA_connector) (RCA untested but should work)
+* (could be implemented if there's interest) microphone

 Supported TV controls:

-* [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) (when watching TV on Linux)
+* PulseAudio (when watching TV on Linux)
 * [Logitech Harmony Hub](https://support.myharmony.com/en-es/hub)
 * (could be implemented if there's interest) IrDA TV control (vendor-specific)